Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Discussion

 A main prediction of \citet{fraser2021} was that the FaintIR group would share similar properties, such as higher albedo than the BrightIR group.
 To understand how this would affect sample characteristics, we calculated the diameter of the objects assuming albedos of 0.14 for BrightIR and 0.085 for FaintIR surfaces (PC$^1_{grJ}>0.4$ and PC$^2_{grJ}>-0.13$) based on typical values for hot classical and cold classical TNOs from \citet{vilenius2018}.
-Using these albedo assumptions we find that the diameter distribution of non-resonant dynamically excited TNOs spans a large range of diameters, $D$, but there is no obvious dependence between surface classification and size, see Figure \ref{fig:size}.
+Using these albedo assumptions we find that the diameter distribution of non-resonant dynamically excited TNOs spans a large range of diameters, $D$, but there is no obvious dependence between surface classification and size in the size range of the Col-OSSOS sample, see Figure \ref{fig:size}.
 The size range of the Plutinos and cold classical TNOs is more similar than their $H_r$-magnitude range.
 Based on the lack of obvious correlations in the distributions of $H_r$ and $D$, we conclude that it is appropriate to directly compare the distribution of surfaces within the different dynamical classifications.

-We note, however, that the parent population fractions we calculate for the resonances are apparent fractions and not \textit{intrinsic} fractions due to the typical size differences between the FaintIR and BrightIR surfaces.
+The distribution of FaintIR and BrightIR surfaces within Neptune's resonances appears dependent on semi-major axis.
+The FaintIR and BrightIR classification system is more robust than using purely optical surface colors for classification.
+The color fractions of the Neptune resonances provide a useful criteria for assessing different models of planetary migration and constraining the initial distribution of surface classifications in the primordial disk and motivates work similar to \citet{nesvorny2020} and \citet{buchanan2022}, but using the new surface classifications.
+Carefully selected targets representative of the Col-OSSOS sample would make excellent targets for spectroscopy using the James Webb Space Telescope, and we expect future spectra of TNOs to identify the link between surface composition, surface classification, and formation location.